ImageMagick/Usage-Markdown/crop/index.md

 >
 > Because of this preservation, I strongly recommend you still apply a "`+repage`" even when saving to JPEG or other page-less image format when you will not need that information, as a pre-caution, and to make it obvious you don't what it.

-### The Missed Image (from a bad crop)
+### The Missed Image (from a bad crop) {#crop_missed}

-The last image in the above example (EG: "`crop_miss.gif`") also produced special empty image.
+The last image in the above example (i.e.: "`crop_miss.gif`") also produced ia special empty image.
-Such images can be produced by operations such as [Crop](#crop), [Trim](#trim), [Layer Comparison](../anim_basics/#compare), and even [GIF Animation Optimizations](../anim_opt/#optframe), that enerate empty or non-sensible results.
+Such images can be produced by operations such as [Crop](#crop), [Trim](#trim), [Layer Comparison](../anim_basics/#compare), and even [GIF Animation Optimizations](../anim_opt/#optframe), that generate empty or non-sensible results.

 For example in the previous example above, the "`-crop`" operation missed the actual image it was cropping, so it produced this special 'missed' image, as well as some informational warning messages...

 [![\[IM Text\]](crop_error.txt.gif)](crop_error.txt)

-The output image, or 'missed' image, is a minimal image, one pixel in size at a 0 offset, but with original images page or canvas size, as well as any other meta-data the image may have associated.
+The output image, or 'missed' image, is a minimal image, one pixel in size at a 0 offset, but with the original image's page or canvas size, as well as any other meta-data the image may have associated.
-Here it represents the 'empty' or 'zero sized' image that should have been returned by "`-crop`", but as no image format can output a image of 'zero' dimensions, a single transparent pixel image is used instead.
+Here it represents the 'empty' or 'zero sized' image that should have been returned by "`-crop`", but as no image format can output an image of 'zero' dimensions, a single transparent pixel image is used instead.

 Just so you can see more clearly, here is the "`identify`" output of the missed image, as well as a 'IM pixel enumeration' of that single pixel image, showing that it only contains one single transparent pixel.